Have a presentation coming up that involves PowerPoint slides? Creating the content and design for a new presentation can be a daunting task.

 Right-click the background style that you want.
 To apply the background style to the selected slides, click "Apply to Selected Slides."
 To apply the background style to all of the slides in your presentation, click "Apply to All Slides."

-Pro Tip: You can also apply any PowerPoint presentation or template you already have as a theme, even if it doesn't show up in the theme gallery.
+Pro Tip: You can also apply any PowerPoint template you already have as a theme, even if it doesn't show up in the theme gallery.
 To do that, click the "Browse Themes" option you'll find at the bottom of the dropdown themes gallery, and navigate to wherever the given presentation, template, or theme is located on your computer.
 Then, click "Apply."

 How to Create a Custom Background Using a Solid Color